sf-wdi-38/js-oop-flower-power/readme.md

 **Constructors**

 * variables and functions are declared once for each instance
-* functions have access to "private" variables declared within the constructor's scope
 * when you update the constructor, previously created instances DON'T update
 * data is "embedded" in each instance